mr-arpg/MIDIKeyboard/README.md

 # Welcome to the MIDIKeyboard Project!

 Our goal is to take a regular eletronic keyboard with no digital capabilities whatsoever and turn it into a fully functional MIDI Keyboard, using a microcontroller.
-Props to [@MIBismuth](https://github.com/MIBismuth) for doing the heavy lifting in this project 🫂
+Props to [@MIBismuth](https://github.com/MIBismuth), he did the heavy lifting for this project 🫂

 <!-- <img src="./midi.png" alt="Image" width="300px" /> -->